 Here is a short list of what I learned from my experience with a scam website:

-- Do not use your real name – you never know if it is permanently going to be there
+- Do not use your real name; you never know if your account is permanent.

 Was this article useful?